Our Unique Approach to Admissions

 Schedule an in-person on-campus interview if you are currently in Singapore

-Schedule a Skype interview if you currently reside outside of Singapore.
+Schedule an online interview if you currently reside outside of Singapore.
 We recommend that you check www.timeanddate.com for an appropriate slot in your time zone.
-Please ensure that you have a stable internet connection and valid Skype ID.
+Please ensure that you have a stable internet connection and have followed all instructions before your online interview.

 You can learn more about your interviewer here.